natcap/invest.users-guide/source/habitat_risk_assessment.rst

 |

 If spatial criteria are desired, a rigid structure must be followed in order for the model to run.
 Within the outer spatial crtieria folder, there **MUST** be the following 3 folders: Sensitivity, Exposure, and Resilience.
+Each feature in the shapefiles used **MUST** include a 'Rating' attribute which maps to a float or int value desired for use as the rating of that spatial criteria area.

 * Any criteria placed within the Resilience folder will apply only to a given habitat.
 They should be named with the form: habitatname_criteria_name.shp.
 Criteria may contain more than one word if separated by an underscore.
 * Any criteria placed within the Exposure folder will apply only to a given stressor.
 They should be named with the form: stressorname_criteria_name.shp.
 Criteria may contain more than one word if separated by an underscore.